 In order to meet our specific responsibilites under the Civil Contingencies Act 2004, the Authority is a partner in the multi agency West Midlands Conurbation Local Resilience Forum (LRF).
-This forum brings together local responders, as well as partners in the military and voluntary sectors, to plan and prepare for localised incidents and catastrophic emergencies.
-The work of the LRF is enabled through the General Working Group (GWG) which is chaired by West Midlands Fire Service and involves members from all the agencies who attend the LRF.
-At local level, each Local Authority has a Local Resilience Group (LRG).
-Station and Operations Commanders are engaged with these in partnership with their local colleagues in other services.
+This forum is chaired by the West Midlands Fire Service and brings together local emergency service and other partner agency responders including the military and voluntary sectors to plan and prepare for localised incidents and catastrophic emergencies that may impact the communities of the West Midlands.
+The strategic objectives of the LRF are enabled through the General Working Group (GWG) which involves members from all agencies who attend the LRF.
+More localised planning arrangements are further considered within each of the Local Authority areas across the West Midlands Conurbation through Local Resilience Groups (LRG).
+West Midlands Fire Service Operations and Station Commanders are engaged within these groups and work collaboratively with other responders and partner agencies to protect local communities.

-In support of National Resilience we have enhanced our capability to repond to major emergencies such as terrorist attacks, industrial and domestic accidents and natural disasters.
-We are a partner in the Multi Agency Initial Assessment Team (MAIAT) which provides an initial assessment of potential chemical, biological, radiological, Nuclear or Explosive (CBRNE) incidents.
+In support of National Resilience we have enhanced our capability to respond to major emergencies such as terrorist attacks, industrial and domestic accidents and natural disasters.
+We are a partner in the Multi Agency Initial Assessment Team (MAIAT) which provides an initial assessment of potential Chemical, Biological, Radiological, Nuclear or Explosive (CBRNE) incidents.
+Our Urban Search and Rescue (USAR) and International Search and Rescue (ISAR) teams are on call 24/7 providing the ability to rapidly respond to incidents locally, nationally, and internationally, assisting and undertaking search and rescue operations.
+Our ISAR team are able to respond to humanitarian accidents or disasters anywhere in the world.

-Each of the UK's emergency services works to keep our country safe and secure as well a protecting their communities.
+Each of the UK's emergency services works to keep our country safe and secure as well as protecting their communities.
 This means that we work together at major incidents and emergencies on an ever increasing basis.
 The introduction of the Joint Emergency Services Interoperability Programme (JESIP) provides the pathway as to how emergency services can work together more effectively.
 We also run the regional arrangements for the National Inter-Agency Liaison Officer cadre (NILO) which supports cross Blue Light organisational information sharing to support complex incident resolution.